 If Bob wants to share a secret message with Alice, he could scramble that information in such a way that only Alice can understand it.
 The process of scrambling messages is called encryption, and unscrambling them is called decryption.

 Here’s a simple example of encryption in action.
-Bob wants to send his email password to Alice but he doesn’t want it to come into the wrong hands.
-He can encrypt that password with a key, and then send that key to Alice so she could decrypt and read it.
-To make a key, Bob can just replace every letter in the alphabet with the corresponding number such as this: A is number 1, B is number 2, C is 3, D is 4 and so on, you get the point.
-Z is of course number 26.
-If his password is ”hello“ he will send the following message to Alice: ”8 5 12 12 15“ and no one should be able to understand what those numbers represent without the key.
+Bob wants to send his email password to Alice, but he doesn’t want it to fall into the wrong hands.
+He could encrypt that password with a key, then send the key to Alice so she could decrypt the message.
+To make a simple key, Bob could replace every letter in the alphabet with the corresponding number: A is 1, B is 2, C is 3, and so on.
+Z is of course 26.
+If his password is ”hello,“ he will send the following message to Alice: ”8 5 12 12 15.“ No one should be able to understand what those numbers represent without the key.
 Alice receives the message, decrypts it with the key, and reads the information.

 Of course, this is just a basic example to show the idea behind public-key cryptography.
 Encryptions for Bitcoin transactions are much more complex, which is what makes them secure.

 HODL is just a typo of the word “hold.”
 GameKyuubi – a member of the bitcointalk.com forum – misspelled the word while writing about holding his coins and not selling them.
 Instead, he wrote: ”I AM HODLING.“ People didn’t let the mistake slide.
 They started to write HODL in his post, and soon it became a thing.
 Later, HODL evolved from a typo into an acronym meaning Holding On for Dear Life.
 You can see the original post here: I AM HODLING.

 You’ve probably heard about initial public offerings (IPOs).
 This is when a private company or corporation raises investment capital by offering its stock to the public for the first time.